albertoalvaradojr/Scension-Game/README.md

 <h2>
   Combat Meter
 </h2>
-Combat meter that lets the player know when the player is free of combat.
-Once he is damaged the progess meter goes to zero and slowly increases until it reaches the no combat status.
-As well, the Health number inside the circle is synced with the health bar the the player can know exactly how much health they have.
+Developed a combat status meter that informs players when they are out of combat.
+When the player takes damage, the progress meter resets and gradually refills until the player returns to a non-combat state.
+Also synchronized the health value displayed inside the UI circle with the player’s health bar, allowing players to view their exact remaining health in real time.

 <br>
 <br>